jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ![Denver and Phoenix](https://github.com/jasonmerecki/blog/blob/main/useepoch/DenPhoExample.png)

 The key difference is that Phoenix is in the Time Zone area named  "America/Phoenix".
-It defines the geographical area  where people agree to set calendars and clocks together., and have a -07:00 offset all year long.
+It defines the geographical area  where people agree to set calendars and clocks together, and have a -07:00 offset all year long.
 It is separate from the "America/Denver" zone, where those people have agreed to observe daylight saving time.
 They are both Mountain Time on a map, but are distinct Time Zones since they set clocks differently.

 ([Some systems will call this "Arizona Time"](https://stackoverflow.com/questions/42424829/getting-the-arizona-standard-time-in-net), which is actually a synonym for the -07:00 offset, applied all the time).